 At the initial visit, all patients undergo a comprehensive assessment.
 We collect the following information in order to develop personalized weight loss programs:

 Our dietary programs fit into four broad categorizes, but they are personalized for each patient based on food preferences and body composition testing.
-To attain low calorie intake with adequate protein, meal replacements supplements (e.g. protein shakes, bars, soups) are frequently used.
+To attain low calorie intake with adequate protein, meal replacements (e.g. protein shakes, bars, soups) are frequently used.
 We have a wide variety of products available for purchase.

 The four broad dietary programs include: